 Getting back to the goals of getting the CFA title — most people are aiming for better career prospect and better pay.
 In this regard, I would say, in most cases, that only those who are working in the investment industry will find it useful.
 The CFA designation is almost like a requirement nowadays for promotion, or even for survival within the firm.

-In other words, whether the CFA title means something to your employer depends on how your employer value the CFA designation.
-Put it simply, if your existing or future boss is a CFA, the designation and your effort will be recognized; if not, it may not be worth it.
+In other words, whether the CFA title means something to your employer depends on how your employer values the CFA designation.
+Put it simply, if your existing or future boss is a CFA, the designation and your effort will be recognized; if not, give it a second thought.